grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 [//]: # (### Shakes arrives)

 Into the middle of their conversation crept the roll of heavy diesels from a large ship moving up the channel.
 When a horn sounded they turned to find there was no ship coming from the direction of the engine sound.
-Hemi lifted his binoculars and scanned the channel until he saw the familiar low outline of the _Gnat's_ sail with a spiky-haired head sticking out of it, and a stream of diesel exhaust flowing out behind.
+Hemi lifted his binoculars and scanned the channel until he saw the familiar low outline of the _Gnat_'s sail with a spiky-haired head sticking out of it, and a stream of diesel exhaust flowing out behind.

 "Sylvia," said Hemi, "it is the _Gnat_."